opsdroid/opsdroid/docs/contributing.md

  If you don't know where to start, make sure to check the [tutorials](tutorials/introduction.md) and read the [documentation](http://opsdroid.readthedocs.io/en/latest/?badge=latest).
 Remember that you can also ask for help in our [matrix channel](https://riot.im/app/#/room/#opsdroid-general:matrix.org)

+## Creating Consistent Logging Messages

+When creating log messages, we would like to see a consistency around how to structure and utilize them.

+* In general any copyright/legal name should be Capitalized (i.e. Slack, Telegram)
+* All usage of the opsdroid capabilities should be Capitalized (Connector, Skill, Database and Parsers)
+* Standalone sentances should not end with a period.
+Use a period if there are more than one sentance in a line.

 ## Issues
 You can help us by reporting new issues or by fixing existing issues.